voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

    locator structure (F3216) that encodes Flex‑Algo, Region‑ID, Site‑ID
    and Node‑ID inside a fixed /48 locator while leaving space for Local and Global C‑SIDs.
-The aim is to accelerate brown‑field SRv6 migrations by offering deterministic field carving, summarisation rules and actionable operational guidance.
+The aim is to accelerate brown‑field SRv6 migrations by offering deterministic field carving, summarization rules and actionable operational guidance.